 Step 6: If your video looks a little weird, you should try adjusting the brightness in the video settings.
-It’s a relatively new feature in Zoom that can help your backgrounds look a little more natural.
-This can be done by opening the Settings menu, selecting Video, and then ticking the box next to Adjust for Low Light.
+This can help your backgrounds look a little more natural and it can be done by opening the Settings menu, selecting Video, and then ticking the box next to Adjust for Low Light.
 A drop-down menu will appear.
-From this menu, select Manual.
+From the menu, select Manual.
 A slider will appear next to the drop-down menu, and you can drag it in either direction to increase or decrease the brightness of your video.

 Step 7: You can also add fun filters to your video.
 Here’s how: Open the Settings menu, select Background & Filters, and then select the Video Filters tab.
 Within this tab, you can choose from a wide variety of image and color filters to add to your video.
 Certain filters, like the ones that can add fun effects to your face, will only appear if your webcam is on and enabled.

 From years of experience using a computer, we all know popular keyboard shortcuts for copy, paste, and undo.
 Zoom has its own set of popular shortcuts that help you quickly mute and unmute the microphone, start or stop your camera, and more.
 There are a number of shortcuts that you can enable and use, but here are some of the most popular shortcuts to get you started in Zoom.